YosaiProject/yosai/doc/docs/library.md

 the “new” value is ready.

 Currently, only the Redis backend has been updated and tested.
 If you would like to add other backends, your pull request is welcome.

+### Pyramid Yosai

+[This library](https://github.com/YosaiProject/pyramid_yosai) integrates Yosai with the [Pyramid Web Framework](http://www.trypyramid.com).
+A fully functional demo project, [MonsterRx](https://github.com/YosaiProject/monster_rx), was created to show how to use pyramid_yosai and highlights some of Yosai's key features.